spierala/mini-rx-store/README.md

 }
 ```

-`setState` takes also a callback function which gives you access to the current feature state (see the `state` parameter).
+`setState` takes a callback function which gives you access to the current feature state (see the `state` parameter).
 Inside of that function you can compose the new feature state.

 Alternatively `setState` accepts a new state object directly.